Posted: 7/31/2023 | July 31st, 2023

 Similarly, while there are serious issues in Mexico, you’re unlikely to get kidnapped or robbed on your trip to Cancún — most of the danger in Mexico revolves around drugs.
 And, as I’ve said before, Paris isn’t a touristy destination with rude people.
 The French aren’t more or less rude than anyone else in the world.
 But if you only deal with the ones in the tourist industry handling large numbers of tourists, your image is going to be of “rude French people.”
 Because they are probably sick of people asking the same questions over and over again.
 But you can encounter that throughout the world in touristy areas.
 It’s not limited to Paris.

 Everyone has their own list of destinations they aren’t interested in going to.
-I don’t have a strong desire to see Saudi Arabia, and I’ve developed some asthma issues that have pushed China and India down my “to see” list due to their pollution (but they are still on my list).
+I don’t have a strong desire to see Saudi Arabia, and I’ve developed some asthma issues that have pushed China and India down my “must see” list due to their pollution (but they are still on my list).

 But, before you write off a destination, consider the reason why.